DepthProc An R Package for Robust Exploration of Multidimensional Economic Phenomena: Empirical research using the package

 \mbox{ }

-3mm Fig. \ref{fig24} presents DD-plot for inspecting location changes between 1990 and 2011 for countries considered w.r.t. variables $Y_1, Y_2, Y_3$ and Fig. \ref{fig25} presents DD-plot for inspecting scale changes for the same data.
+0.5mm Figure 45 presents a DD-plot for inspecting the location changes between 1990 and 2011 for countries considered with respect to variables $Y_1, Y_2, Y_3$ and Figure 46 presents the DD-plot for inspecting the scale changes for the same data.

-We performed multivariate Wilcoxon test (using $L^2$ depth) for scale change detection for $(Y_1,Y_2,Y_3)$ in 1990 and in 2011 induced by projection depth and obtained: W=21150 and p-value=0.0046.
-We can conclude therefore that both the scale and the location changed.
+We performed the multivariate Wilcoxon test (using $L^2$ depth) for scale change detection for the variables $Y_1,Y_2,Y_3$ in 1990 and 2011, induced by projection depth, and obtained: W=21150 and p-value=0.0046.
+We can therefore conclude that both the scale and the location have changed.

-Fig. 28 presents scale curves for the countries considered in the period 1990--2011 jointly w.r.t. all variables whereas Fig. 29 presents Student depth contour plots for variable $Y_1$ in 1990--2011.
+Figure 47 presents scale curves for the countries considered in the period of 1990--2011 jointly with respect to all variables whereas Figure 48 presents the Student depth contour plots for variable $Y_1$ in 1990--2011.

-\textbf{The results of the analysis lead us to following conclusions:} \begin{enumerate} \item{There are big chances for obtaining the 4MG.
-In the 2010 year, the decrease in the under five months child mortality was about 40\% with robust estimates used.} \item{For the considered variables, both multivariate as well as univariate, scatters decreased in 1990--2011.} \item{The dispersion between countries considered jointly with respect to variables $(Y_1,Y_2,Y_3)$ significantly decreased in 1990--2011.
-The clusters of \emph{rich} and \emph{poor} countries are still easily distinguishable however.} \item{A comparison of Student depth medians of \emph{Children under 5 months mortality rate per 1,000 live births} in 1990--2011 indicates significant one-dimensional tendency for obtaining the 4MG.} \item{Calculated simple deepest regressions for the variables and additional socio-economic variables show clear relations between the 4MG Indicators and with other economic variables representing economic devolvement (e.g., GDP per Capita).} \item{The data depth concept offers a complex family of powerful and user-friendly tools for nonparametric and robust analysis of socio-economic multivariate data.} \end{enumerate} Further considerations related to the issue can be found in \cite{Kos:2014a}.
+Figures 49--50 present comparisons of least squares and two robust estimators of simple regression applied to express a relation between an infant mortality rate and children (one-year old) immunized against measles, in percentage.
+The robust estimators lead to stronger recommendations of vaccination than least squares estimator.
+1mm \textbf{The results of the analysis lead us to following conclusions:} \begin{enumerate} \item{There are big chances for obtaining the 4MG.
+In the year 2010, the decrease in the under-five-months child mortality was about 40\% with robust estimates being used.} \item{For the considered variables, both multivariate as well as univariate, scatters decreased in 1990--2011.} \item{The dispersion among countries, considered jointly with respect to variables $(Y_1,Y_2,Y_3),$ significantly decreased in 1990--2011, the clusters of \emph{the rich} and \emph{the poor} countries are still easily distinguishable.} \item{A comparison of Student depth medians of \emph{Children under-5-months mortality rate per 1000 live births} in 1990--2011 indicates the significant one-dimensional tendency for obtaining the 4MG.} \item{The calculated simple deepest regressions for the variables and additional socio economic variables show clear relations between the 4MG indicators and other economic variables representing the economic development (for example, GDP per Capita).} \item{The data depth concept offers a complex family of powerful and user-friendly tools for nonparametric and robust analysis of socioeconomic multivariate data.} \end{enumerate} Further considerations related to the issue can be found in \cite{Kosiorowska}.